-The minimum initial subscription in respect of any Share Class of a Fund is currently USD5,000 except for Class AI Shares where the minimum is USD25,000, Class D Shares where the minimum is USD100,000, Class DD Shares where the minimum is USD1 million, Class I Shares, Class J Shares, Class X Shares and Class Z Shares where the minimum is USD10 million, Class S Shares where the minimum is USD50 million and Class SI Shares where the minimum is USD 1billion.
+The minimum initial subscription in respect of any Share Class of a Fund is currently USD5,000 except for Class AI Shares where the minimum is USD25,000, Class D Shares where the minimum is USD100,000, Class DD Shares where the minimum is USD1 million, Class I Shares, Class J Shares, Class X Shares and Class Z Shares where the minimum is USD10 million, Class S Shares where the minimum is USD50 million and Class SI Shares where the minimum is USD50 million and Class SI Shares where the minimum is USD50 million and Class SI Shares where the minimum is USD50 million and Class SI Shares where the minimum is USD50 million and Class SI Shares where the minimum is USD50 million and Class SI Shares where the minimum is USD 1billion.
 In all cases, the minimum subscription will also be accepted in the approximate equivalent in the relevant Dealing Currency.
 The minimum for additions to existing holdings of any Share Class of a Fund is USD1,000 or the approximate equivalent.
 These minima may be varied for any particular case or distributor or generally.
 Details of the current minima are available from the local Investor Servicing team.

-Compliance with Applicable Laws and Regulations Investors who wish to subscribe for Shares must provide the
+Compliance with Applicable Laws and Regulations

-Investors who wish to subscribe for Shares must provide the Transfer Agent and/or the Management Company and/or Depositary with all necessary information which they may reasonably require to verify the identity of the investor in accordance with applicable Luxembourg regulations on the prevention of the use of the financial sector for money laundering purposes and in particular in accordance with CSSF circular 13/556 as amended, restated or supplemented from time to time and in order to comply with screening requirements issued by any regulatory, governmental or other official authorities in respect of applicable international financial sanctions.
+Investors who wish to subscribe for Shares must provide the Transfer Agent and/or the Management Company and/or Depositary with all necessary information which they may reasonably require to verify the identity of the investor in accordance with applicable Luxembourg regulations on the prevention of the use of the financial sector for money laundering purposes and in particular in accordance with CSSF circular 13/ 556 as amended, restated or supplemented from time to time and in order to comply with screening requirements issued by any regulatory, governmental or other official authorities in respect of applicable international financial sanctions.
 Failure to do so may result in the Management Company rejecting a subscription order.